-Rugby Foodbank had just moved into new premises as lockdown started to develop.
-With the age and health issues of many of our volunteers they simply could no longer volunteer, demand for food shot through the roof and social distancing in small rooms in the building made it very difficult to just carry on.
-Fortunately the council stepped in and have been running the operation with a small dedicated staff team.
-The number of people needing food bank help is still really high – over 50% more than normal, but at the moment there is enough food being donated.
-Our office staff have very much been supporting the council and our partner agencies to ensure the food bank remains open.
+Rugby Foodbank had just moved into new premises as lockdown started.
+With the age and health issues of many of our volunteers they simply could no longer volunteer, demand for food shot through the roof and social distancing in the small rooms of the building made it very difficult for them to carry on.
+Fortunately the council stepped in and ran the operation with a small dedicated staff team.
+Our office staff supported the council and our partner agencies to ensure foodbank remained open.

-We are engaging in conversations at a national level to see how the sector can move forward safely as we all take this opportunity to pause and reassess the what, why and hows.
-Moving forward we are now looking at how we open up the Centre in a safe, controlled way and what services will be provided by staff and partner agencies.
-The Centre layout is being remodelled and extra equipment is being purchased to ensure staff, volunteer and clients are as safe as possible.
-Volunteers will of course come back and join us as soon as we know how it can all work safely.
-This too goes for the food bank and we are making a plan with the council to take back the food bank operation permanently and have our own volunteer cohort working safely in the new building from the end of June.
+We are engaged in conversations at a national level to see how the sector could move forward safely and we took this opportunity to pause and reassess the what, why and hows.
+Moving forward we looked at how to reopen the Centre in a safe, controlled way and what services could be provided by staff and partner agencies.
+The Centre and foodbank warehouse layouts were remodelled and extra equipment was purchased to ensure staff, volunteer and clients are as Covid secure as possible.
+Catering volunteers also continue to be stood down for the foreseeable future.

-Coupled with all this we know that homelessness is on the rise nationally and we sadly expect to be busier than ever this year.
+We have seen a steady stream of new clients both at the Hope Centre and foodbank and believe that the full impact of the pandemic is still to be felt.
+We anticipate that homelessness will rise nationally, and we sadly expect to be busier than ever this year.
 This is true nationally for food banks too – food poverty and food insecurity will rise as the country heads into a recession with job losses and evictions.

 We believe that everyone should have a place to call home and enough food to feed